 4 Simple, Meaningful, and Impactful Inquiry Project Ideas for 2021

 Inquiry-based learning can be a lot of fun – especially finding lots of great ideas and inspiration.
-However, I tend to hit a roadblock when it comes to planning.
-Personally, I have a habit of bookmarking and downloading lots of amazing inquiry project ideas, but I find it very time-consuming to actually plan everything out.
+However, I tend to hit a roadblock when it comes to finding high-quality inquiry project ideas to implement.

 The inquiry-based projects I’ve gathered below can be used in-person, but also work great with virtual learning.
-Some of them have been tweaked slightly to correlate more with current events and the current educational climate, but the outcomes have remained similar.
 Please feel free to borrow these ideas and let me know in the comments how they worked out for you!
+Also see our updated list, featuring 9 powerful inquiry learning project ideas for the 2022 school year!

 1. What is my family’s story?

-In this activity, students explore their family history.
+In this example, students explore their family history.
 This can be done at school, at home, or a combination of both.
 Through conversations with family, students can create a family tree that shows their family members and ancestors.
-They could even include some photos.
+Furthermore, they could even include some photos.
 Students may choose to create a digital family tree, or put together a scrapbook of their family’s unique heritage and history.
 There are many ways students can be creative in telling their family’s unique story.

 Focus on inquiry-based social justice